-Craniopharyngiomas have benign histology but malignant behavior, meaning that they tend to invade the surrounding structures and can shorten life expectancy.
-Therefore, despite their benign appearance on histology, they are considered low-grade malignancies.
+Craniopharyngiomas have benign Benign Fibroadenoma histology but malignant behavior, meaning that they tend to invade the surrounding structures and can shorten life expectancy Life expectancy Based on known statistical data, the number of years which any person of a given age may reasonably expected to live.
+Population Pyramids.
+Therefore, despite their benign Benign Fibroadenoma appearance on histology, they are considered low-grade malignancies.

 There are 2 primary types of craniopharyngiomas:

 Craniopharyngiomas are squamous epithelial tumors that arise along the pituitary Pituitary A small, unpaired gland situated in the sella turcica.
 It is connected to the hypothalamus by a short stalk which is called the infundibulum.
 Hormones: Overview and Types stalk in the suprasellar region, adjacent to the optic chiasm Optic Chiasm The x-shaped structure formed by the meeting of the two optic nerves.
 At the optic chiasm the fibers from the medial part of each retina cross to project to the other side of the brain while the lateral retinal fibers continue on the same side.
 As a result each half of the brain receives information about the contralateral visual field from both eyes.
 The Visual Pathway and Related Disorders.

 Two main hypotheses have been proposed to explain the etiology of craniopharyngiomas:

 Craniopharyngiomas are slow-growing tumors; therefore, there is an insidious development of symptoms usually after the tumor Tumor Inflammation attains a diameter > 3 cm.
 The onset of symptoms is usually 1‒2 years after the tumor Tumor Inflammation develops.